 Dating back to 1948, this classic Los Angeles home is the definition of California dreaming.
 Alana Sussan of Alana Alegra Interiors, whose grandmother owned the property beforehand, joined forces with interior designer Michelle Dokey Kirk of Michelle Dokey Interiors to give her classic family residence a modern upgrade.
 In an effort to combine Sussan's existing pieces passed down from her family with her own youthful style and personality, Kirk decided to approach this project with an open mind.
-As a result, there's a bit of everything, from bohemian accents to traditional furniture and even some midcentury details.

 Instead of confining themselves to one specific style, Sussan and Kirk decided to create cohesion by sticking to a tight color palette of neutrals and paying extra-close attention to fabrics and finishes.
 Unsurprisingly, considering that Sussan is a professional upholsterer, the rich, unique fabrics are one of the home's highlights.